Poor project management can lead to the death of your business.

 Q: What Is The Difference Between Scrum and Kanban?

 A: Scrum and Kanban are two different agile project management methodologies.
-While both have similarities, kanban visualizes your workflow with simple boards, helping you to optimize the organization of your daily tasks.
+While they have similarities, kanban visualizes your workflow with simple boards, helping you to optimize the organization of your daily tasks.
 Meanwhile, scrum is focused more on a simple framework for effective team collaboration on complex products.

 Q: What Is Better than Trello?